 Build on Your Own Land – for Cheap

-Before we get started, we should cover one last thing: popular blog building services like Wix and Squarespace.
+Before we get started, we should cover one last thing: popular website building services like Wix and Squarespace.
 These platforms are popular for a reason: They are very easy to use and don’t require you to get your hands messy.
 But in the long run, you end up losing.

 By not doing a little more work up front you end up paying a lot more for a lot less.
 For instance, Squarespace charges $16/month and puts restrictions on you.
 The biggest restriction is a limit of 20 web pages.
 Wix offers a similar package for about $13/month but only gives you 10 gigabytes of storage space.
 This is problematic if you plan on publishing larger files like images and videos.

 Warning!
 Do not build a free site with Wix.
 You do not get your own custom domain and Wix places annoying ads on your site.
 And similar to Facebook and LinkedIn, you do not own your content.
 Wix does.

 Cost differences aside, you can do the following much easier when you build a self-hosted blog using this guide:

 - Create online and offline backups of your content so it’s never lost